-Further, each heat sink design is subject to the following operating parameters:
+Further, each heat sink design is subject to the following operating parameters and performance targets:

 - Heat Source: 10x10mm generating 100W